jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 ## Reverse Search

-Per [@!RFC9536, section 2], if a server receives a reverse search query with a searchable resource type of "ips" ([@!I-D.ietf-regext-rdap-rir-search, section 5]), a related resource type of "rpki1_roa", and a ROA property of "originAutnum" or "ip", then the reverse search will be performed on the IP network objects from its data store.
+Per [@!RFC9536, section 2], if a server receives a reverse search query with a searchable resource type of "rpki1_roas", a related resource type of "entity", and an entity property of "fn", "handle", "email" or "role", then the reverse search will be performed on the ROA objects from its data store.

-(#reverse_search_registry) and (#reverse_search_mapping_registry) include registration of entries for IP network searches in the RDAP Reverse Search and RDAP Reverse Search Mapping IANA registries when the related resource type is "rpki1_roa".
+(#reverse_search_registry) and (#reverse_search_mapping_registry) include registration of entries for ROA searches in the IANA "RDAP Reverse Search" and "RDAP Reverse Search Mapping" registries when the related resource type is "entity".

 ## Relationship with IP Network Object Class